Asphalt Shingles: To Layer or Not to Layer?

 The next question you need to ask is how much weight can your roof support?
 For many homes, the answer is no more than two layers of asphalt shingles.
 In some cases, the answer may be only one.

 Most homes aren't built to withstand the added stress of extra roofing layers.
 Before making any decisions, ask a professional roofing contractor to assess your roof and its ability to handle a second layer of material.
-If there are any questions as to the structural integrity of your roof, then skip the layering and start from scratch.
+If you have any doubts regarding the structural integrity of your roof, it's best to bypass layering and begin anew.

 Wood Rot